 - Linked to this, we need a transformation on the UN Security Council, notably the well past its sell by date current P5 arrangement.
 The UN P5+1 nations charged with keeping the world’s peace account for 80% arms sales, the majority of which to the developing world.
 Many developing countries spend more on defence than either education or health and often buy from developed nations.

 - Climate change is a social, economic and environmental issue but it is currently a pretext for some governments to expand their military/security reach.
 Refugees fleeing their homes because of climate change should be free to move if they must and then welcomed by other nations – not left to drown in the seas and oceans.

-- Implementation of The Five Percent Formula to progressively cut runaway global military spending (and emissions) in order to fund human security; international development and climate change impact; global green economy needs.
+- Implementation of The Five Percent Formula to progressively cut runaway global military spending (and emissions) in order to fund human security; global health; international development and climate change impact; global green economy needs.